 Capillary force of a pinned liquid bridge

 Forces due to single pinned capillary liquid bridge in contact with a substrate are obtained via simulations (Figure2).
 Capillary forces are more attractive for smaller contact angles.
-The laplace pressure contribution to the net adhesion force dominates for contact angles less than 100° (Figure2 b).
+The Laplace pressure contribution to the net adhesion force dominates for contact angles less than 100° (Figure2 b).
 Interestingly, its contribution to adhesion force is mostly nonrepulsive for contact angles greater than 90°.
 This is because the low volume of fluid and pinned contact line prevents the fluid bridge from having a high positive curvature due to geometric constraints .
-Only for a contact angle of 150° does the fluid curvature have a slightly positive curvature, manifested in its slightly repulsive laplace contribution.
+Only for a contact angle of 150° does the fluid curvature become positive, manifested in its slightly repulsive Laplace contribution.
 Surface tension makes a significant contribution to the net force only for high contact angles greater than 70°.
-For contact angles greater than 150°, the net force approaches zero regardless.
-Since laplace pressure is an indicator of the fluid bridge shape, one can make a general statement that the shape of the fluid bridge primarily determines the strength of its adhesion force for low and high contact angles.
+For contact angles greater than 150°, the net adhesive force approaches zero.
+Since Laplace pressure is an indicator of the fluid bridge shape, one can make a general statement that the shape of the fluid bridge primarily determines the strength of its adhesion force for low and high contact angles.
 High adhesion is thus seen for contact angles less than 70° due to a net negative curvature of the fluid shape, while low adhesion is seen for contact angles greater than 150° due to its net curvature being close to zero.

 The force-distance curves show a general trend of being repulsive at small distances (Figure2 a).
 This is a result of the pinned contact line constraint.
 A limited volume is available for the fluid to occupy when the gap distance is low, causing the fluid shape to bulge outward near the pinned contact line.
-This creates a net positive curvature, resulting in a positive laplace pressure and thus repulsion.
+This creates a net positive curvature, resulting in a positive Laplace pressure and thus repulsion.

 Capillary Bridge Model: Effect of substrate